openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 Enterprise COBOL for z/OS by default utilizes EBCDIC encoding.
 However, it is possible to read and write ASCII in z/OS.
 The EBCDIC format representation of numbers and alphabetic characters is in a DISPLAY format.
 Packed decimal and zoned decimal are NOT in a DISPLAY format.
 COBOL can describe packed decimal and zoned decimal fields using COMPUTATIONAL, COMP-1, COMP-2, COMP-3, COMP-4, and COMP-5 reserved words.

-## Lab 7
+## Lab

 Many of the previous COBOL lab programs you have worked with thus far are reading records containing two packed decimal fields, the client account limit and the client account balance.
-In lab 6, the total of all client account limits and balances used a COMPUTE statement, where the COMP-3 fields contained the packed decimal internal data.
+In the Arithmetic expressions lab, the total of all client account limits and balances used a COMPUTE statement, where the COMP-3 fields contained the packed decimal internal data.

 What happens when an internal packed decimal field is not described using COMP-3?
 Without using COMP-3 to describe the field, the COBOL program treats the data as DISPLAY data (EBCDIC format).
 This lab demonstrates what happens during program execution without using COMP-3.